benyovszky/moodle-customfield_textregex/README.md

 ## Entering data to a field
 Once the field is defined, users can use it like a regular text field.
 Enter data and store it.
 If the entered value does not match the regex, input will not be accepted, and the user will receive a standard notification, including the regex.
 Field data validation is performed on both the server and client sides.

+## Course fields
+This plugin cannot be used as a user profile field.
+If you want to add regex validated fields to user profiles, please use https://github.com/benyovszky/moodle-profilefield_textregex plugin instead.